Dreamzilla/dreamzilla.github.io/android/quickstart/README.md

-# Get started with Serverauditor on Android
+# Get started with Termius on Android

-You have [downloaded](../what_is_serverauditor.md#how-to-get-serverauditor) Serverauditor, now what?
+You have [downloaded](../what_is_termius.md#how-to-get-Termius) Termius, now what?
 This **quickstart guide** helps you to get going.
 The guide describes the following actions and shows practical examples:

 * [Setup a basic host](basic_host.md)
 * [Hosts and host groups](host_groups.md)